sdonchez/sdonchez.github.io/README.md

 This site is:
 -  Built in Vue.JS
 -  Automated with TravisCI
--  Hosted through Github Pages
+-  Hosted through GitHub Pages